bhnord/activities/README.md

 **07/10 06:45PM - 07/10 08:15PM @ Boston Public Garden @ George Washington Statue**
 The Saxyderms, New England's largest saxophone ensemble, is performing weekly as part of their annual summer music series concert in Boston Public Garden.
 <a href="https://www.saxyderms.com" target="_blank">info link</a>

-### Summer Concerts at Atlantic Wharf

-**07/08 12:00PM - 07/10 07:00PM @ Atlantic Wharf**
-Situated on the Boston Harborwalk, Atlantic Wharf is a perfect waterfront location for music, a walk, and fun gatherings.
-<a href="https://college.berklee.edu/events/summer/atlantic-wharf" target="_blank">info link</a>

 ### Downtown Boston Arts Market